 c) It is a big blow when more countries are moving towards multilateral trade arrangements

-d) It will further alienate the investors and the capital will move from risky markets to more safer havens
+d) It will further alienate the investors and the capital will move from risky markets to safer havens

-h) Britain was one of the major financial and military contributors to the EU but with BREXIT, the financial of EU will suffer.
+h) Britain was one of the major financial and military contributors to the EU but with BREXIT, the financial of the EU will suffer.

-i) With BREXIT there are calls for NEXIT(Netherlands exit), Italeave (Italy leaving) and FREXIT (France Exit) etc
+i) With BREXIT there are calls for NEXIT(Netherlands exit), Italeave (Italy leaving) and FREXIT (France Exit), etc

 Impact of BREXIT on India

 e) UK accounts for 17% of India’s IT exports.
 With BREXIT the overhead costs are going to increase.
 Nasscom in a report has said that the Indian IT industry is going to experience a negative influence in the short term.
-The depreciation of pound also will have an effect on the returns of these companies.
+The depreciation of the pound also will have an effect on the returns of these companies.

-f) One argument is that BREXIT could lead to movement of skilled labour from India to Britain but this might be a misplaced argument as immigration into Britain from other EU countries was one of the reasons for BREXIT.
+f) One argument is that BREXIT could lead to the movement of skilled labour from India to Britain but this might be a misplaced argument as immigration into Britain from other EU countries was one of the reasons for BREXIT.

-i) The sectors that would get affected are-auto and auto components; IT sector, metals, oil, aviation, pharmaceuticals etc
+i) The sectors that would get affected are-auto and auto components; IT sector, metals, oil, aviation, pharmaceuticals, etc